luciana-munhos/cardiac-pathology-prediction/README.md

    - Segments the left ventricle from CMRI images.
    - Provides a preprocessing and pipeline setup suitable for medical image segmentation.

-The **main notebook** that integrates all steps of the challenge is CHALLENGE_LUCIANAMUNHOS.ipynb Final model achieved 88% accuracy on the test set.
+The **main notebook** that integrates all steps of the challenge is CHALLENGE_LUCIANAMUNHOS.ipynb.

+Final model achieved 88% accuracy on the test set.

 ---